andystanton/glfw-skeleton/README.md

 A skeleton C++11 application that makes use of the [GLFW library](http://www.glfw.org) and [CMake](http://www.cmake.org/) to speed up initial project setup.

 The skeleton includes a Bandit unit testing runner as well as support for Google Mock.
-All libraries are built from source included either as git submodules or bundled where this is not possible (e.g. GMock) to ensure portability.
+All libraries are built from source included either as git submodules which are built from source with the project to ensure portability.

 ![](http://andystanton.github.io/glfw-skeleton/images/content/3.0/glfw-skeleton.png)